mrAlakija/mrAlakija.github.io/_pages/about.md

 Please be sure to have a look at my BI, Data Science [Portfolio](https://mralakija.github.io/portfolio/) projects.

-Most importanly, please do get in touch!
+Most importanly, please do get in touch!!